wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/upgrade-migrate-windows-clients/includes/5-compare-upgrade-migration-considerations.md

 In many scenarios, either the in-place upgrade or migration method may provide a solution.
-While there isn’t necessarily a right or wrong answer in these situations, there are factors that can determine which process has the potential to be more effective, require less effort, or provide the best experience for end users.
+While there isn't necessarily a right or wrong answer in these situations, there are factors that can determine which process has the potential to be more effective, require less effort, or provide the best experience for end users.

 :::image type="content" source="../media/upgrade-vs-migrate-6b35b349.jpg" alt-text="Graphic showing the conceptual difference between upgrading and migrating.":::